Skip to main content

 Estrogen, regardless of biological sex, is a critical regulator of bone remodeling.
 It primarily suppresses osteoclastogenesis and promotes osteoclast apoptosis, thereby reducing bone resorption.
 Estrogen also supports osteoblast proliferation and differentiation, enhancing bone formation.
 The presence of estrogen receptors (ERα and ERβ) on osteoblasts, osteoclasts, and osteocytes mediates these effects.

-Testosterone contributes to both directly, by binding to androgen receptors on bone cells, and indirectly, through its aromatization into estrogen.
+Testosterone contributes to bone health both directly, by binding to androgen receptors on bone cells, and indirectly, through its aromatization into estrogen.
 Aromatase, an enzyme present in bone tissue, converts testosterone to estradiol, underscoring the interconnectedness of these hormonal pathways.

 Molecular Signaling in Bone Remodeling